Jonathan2251/lbd/source/llvmstructure.rst

-The most popular design for a traditional static compiler (like most C compilers) is the three phase design whose major components are the front end, the optimizer and the back end, as seen in :num:`Figure #llvmstructure-f6`.
+The most popular design for a traditional static compiler (like most C compilers) is the three phase design whose major components are the front end, the optimizer and the back end, as seen in :numref:`llvmstructure-f6`.
 The front end parses source code, checking it for errors, and builds a language-specific Abstract Syntax Tree (AST) to represent the input code.
 The AST is optionally converted to a new representation for optimization, and